The Key West Extension

 The road also had a connection with the little Jacksonville & Atlantic Railway which ran due east to Pablo Beach.
 Flagler quickly converted the JStA&HR to standard gauge and then set about expanding his growing rail network southward, once a direct rail connection was established across the St. Johns River (1890).

+More about the history of the Florida East Coast, its growth, and impact on its home state can be found here.
 Suffice it to say, by the turn of the 20th century, Flagler had built not only built Florida into a growing prosperous destination but also created a highly profitable railroad in the process.

-The Key West Extension, officially known as the Florida Overseas Railroad, was the final leg of Flagler's great railroad empire.
+The Key West Extension, officially known as the Overseas Railroad, was the final leg of Flagler's great railroad empire.

 Map (1930)

-He believed Key West would develop into a busy deep water port (then containing about 20,000 residents) as well as a trade route with Cuba and Latin America following the Panama Canal's opening (then under construction).
+Flagler believed Key West would develop into a busy deep water port (then containing about 20,000 residents) as well as a trade route with Cuba and Latin America following the Panama Canal's opening (then under construction).

+He also felt the port would act as a vital refueling (coal) point for steam ships entering or exiting the canal.
 Following a series of surveys, company engineers concluded a railroad could, indeed be constructed across the Keys and into Key West.

 The railroad made an official announcement construction of the project had commenced in April, 1905.
 The line had already reached Homestead a year earlier in 1904 and proceeded steadily southward after that time.
 By late 1905 work was underway from both directions.